jasonmoy28/psycModel/README.md

 **Citation:** Moy, J. H. (2021). psycModel: Integrated Toolkit for Psychological Analysis and Modeling in R. R package. https://github.com/jasonmoy28/psycModel

 ## Contributing:
 This package is still in its early stage.
-There are a lots of features / models that I plan to implement in the near future (see below for upcoming features) but unable to implement them in this release.
-If you are interested in help building this package, please feel free to submit a pull request / Github issue.
+There are a lots of features / models that I plan to implement in the near future (see [here](https://github.com/jasonmoy28/psycModel/issues/3)), but it takes a long time for me to implement everything.
+So, if you are interested in help building this package, please feel free to submit a [pull request](https://github.com/jasonmoy28/psycModel/pulls) / [Github issue](https://github.com/jasonmoy28/psycModel/issues).
 I also tried my best to fix any bugs, but I cannot guarantee that the package can handle all edge cases.
-If you find any bug, please submit them in the Github issue.
+If you find any bug, please submit them in the [Github issue](https://github.com/jasonmoy28/psycModel/issues).
 Finally, if you like the package, please considering give it a star.
 It meant a lot to me knowing that people actually find it useful.

 ## Acknowledgement
 This package was built by standing on the shoulders of giants with special thanks to researchers and developers of [`lavaan`](https://lavaan.ugent.be/), [`lme4`](https://github.com/lme4/lme4), [`lmerTest`](https://github.com/runehaubo/lmerTestR), [`nlme`](https://cran.r-project.org/package=nlme), [`performance`](https://easystats.github.io/performance/), [`parameters`](https://easystats.github.io/parameters/), [`psych`](https://personality-project.org/r/psych/), and of couse, all of the [`tidyverse`](https://tidyverse.tidyverse.org/) packages.
 I hope my package can help someone as they had helped me.